Kokorody/InWeb-game-I-Hate-Sukhoi/README.md

 ## 🎯 How to Play

+- Click "Start Game" to begin
-- Move your ship using arrow keys
+- Move your ship using WASD keys
 - Shoot enemies with spacebar
+- Press ESC to pause the game
 - Avoid enemy bullets and collisions
 - Collect points by destroying enemies
 - Face boss battles at score milestones